cognitedata/indsl/docs-source/source/contribute.rst

 Add an example to the Gallery of Charts
 ---------------------------------------

-:ref:`sphx_glr_auto_examples` is an auto generated collection of examples of our industrial data science algorithms.
+Gallery of Charts is an auto generated collection of examples of our industrial data science algorithms.
 Following the steps below, your example will be automatically added to the gallery.
 We take care of auto generating the figures, adding the code to the gallery, and links to downloadable python and notebook versions of your code for other data scientists to use or get inspired by (sharing is caring!).
 We use `Sphinx-Gallery